jacobknighj12/ferret_adoption/README.md

   R16 Detail any third party services that your app will use The third party services in use are AWS(S3) bucket image hosting and Heroku to serve and host the site currently and Stripe for all transactions between parties.
+  Google form is embedded in the waitinglist page for guests to apply for specific ferrets and to get into contact with the vendors if they have adoptable ferrets available.
   No other 3rd party services have been identified or implemented as of currently.

   R17 Describe your projects models in terms of the relationships (active record associations) they have with each other